TropicSapling/triforce/README.md

     - I.e. `f (g $x => x)` partially returns `(g $x => x)`.
     - **NOTE:** This does *not* apply to anonymous functions.
 I.e. `f ($x => x)` does *not* partially return `($x => x)`.

-13. Functions are defined in the scope they were created and scopes in which they (possibly partially) have been returned to.
+13. Functions are *only* defined in the scope they were created and scopes in which they (possibly partially) have been returned to.
+    - **NOTE:** Functions are *not* defined inside functions they are passed to (except inside the variable).
+This means that `let f = g;` is different from `g;` in that the latter returns and therefore defined the function `g` in the scope while the former does not.

 14. `_` is a special built-in symbol meaning different things in different contexts, but typically it means "anything".